CodewithAmro/CodewithAmro/README.md

 Full-Stack Developer focused on building **scalable, secure, production-ready applications** that solve real-world problems.
 Specialized in **ERP systems, SaaS platforms, and payment integrations**.

-I have built and contributed to enterprise platforms across **AOU Middle East** and worked on backend systems for the **Ministry of Youth & Sports**.
+I have built and contributed to enterprise platforms across **AOU Middle East** as Frontend Developer and worked on backend systems for the **Ministry of Youth & Sports**.
 Founder of SaaS products: **EduPilot** and **3aTari2ak**.

 ---